erizov/Professor/semester_8/lecture_52_nosql_advanced/hybrid_databases/README.md

 4. Implement Hybrid Databases from scratch using only the function signature
 5. Modify Hybrid Databases to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the strategy's execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Hybrid Databases for a specific use case (e.g., nearly sorted data)
+7. Optimize Hybrid Databases for a specific employ case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Hybrid Databases
 9. Compare Hybrid Databases performance with alternative algorithms on large datasets